-Theodore Roosevelt Johnson, III is a public policy scholar, 2011-2012 White House Fellow, and military veteran.
-He also writes and speaks on issues of social justice, race, and politics, as well as cybersecurity and national security.
+Dr. Theodore R. Johnson is a public policy scholar and military veteran.
+He writes and speaks on issues of social justice, race, and politics, as well as cybersecurity and national security.
 He holds a Doctorate of Law and Policy and his research focused on African American political and voting behavior.
 He also has a Master’s degree from Harvard University and a Bachelor’s degree from Hampton University.
 He is a proud member of the Omega Psi Phi Fraternity, Inc.

 White House Fellow

 In June 2011, Theodore was a recipient of the White House Fellowship, the nation’s most prestigious program for leadership and public service.
 As a White House Fellow, Theodore worked as the Cyber Advisor to the Deputy Secretary of the Department of Energy undertaking cybersecurity initiatives to secure the nation’s electric grid.
 Additionally, he had the privilege of meeting with the President, his senior advisors, and members of his Cabinet, among other government and private-sector leadership.

 Theodore honorably served as a naval officer for over 20 years.
 As a Commander in the United States Navy and cybersecurity expert, he has lived and traveled to every corner of the world, taken part in national security operations, and been part of international humanitarian assistance efforts following natural disasters.
 His opinion writings are his own and do not necessarily represent the positions of the United States government.
 His professional writings, however, have become official Navy publications and published in military journals.
 His research in Africa, South America, and Europe led to formulation of international engagement planning in use today by Navy units worldwide.